kirkbozeman/extended-docker-jupyter/README.md

 This repo contains a dockerization of the most recent version of JupyterLab on an Ubuntu 18.04 image.
 The image uses Python 3.8 with a number of extra language kernels.

 This was written to avoid future issues with having to reinstall Jupyter w/ these extra kernels on new or different machines, as it is a pain to do.
-It was also written to practice a bit of bash scripting. :)

 Why ubuntu?
 To play.
 Also to make installing Java a little easier.
 Unfortunately it makes the build a little long, but you only have to do it once.